lumibit/linkconverter/README.md

 ```

 > :warning: Please replace **`YOURTOKEN`** in the example `.plist` with your license key and customize optional **`DriveLetterMapping`** Keys as you like.

+### FORCE NOTIFICATIONS

+We recommend to enforce the display of notifications at least with `temporary banner` style for your users when using MDM.

+A sampleconfig is available here: `./mdm/forcenotifications.mobileconfig`

+Further reference can be found here: https://developer.apple.com/documentation/devicemanagement/notifications/notificationsettingsitem